rust-lang/rust/active/0000-trait-based-exception-handling.md

  * Do nothing.

  * Only add the `?` operator, but not any of the other constructs.

+ * Instead of a built-in `try`..`catch` construct, attempt to define one using macros.
+However, this is likely to be awkward because, at least, macros may only have their contents as a single block, rather than two.
+Furthermore, macros are excellent as a "safety net" for features which we forget to add to the language itself, or which only have specialized use cases; but after seeing this proposal, we need not forget `try`..`catch`, and its prevalence in nearly every existing language suggests that it is, in fact, generally useful.

  * Instead of a general `Carrier` trait, define everything directly in terms of `Result`.
 This has precedent in that, for example, the `if`..`else` construct